OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-25.md

 ## 2 Chronicles 25:6

-He also hired a hundred thousand valiant warriors from Israel for a hundred talents of silver.
+He also engaged a hundred thousand brave warriors from Israel for a hundred talents of silver.

 ---